mittallakshayy/health-share/screenshots/README.md

 - `word-cloud.png` - Screenshot of the Word Cloud visualization
 - `emotion-pie-chart.png` - Screenshot of the Emotion Pie Chart visualization
 - `emotion-timeline.png` - Screenshot of the Emotion Timeline visualization
+- `emotion-spider-wheel.png` - Screenshot of the Emotion Spider Wheel visualization

 ## Screenshot Placeholder